learn-co-curriculum/dsc-cross-validation-lab/README.md

 ##  Summary

 Congratulations!
-You now practiced your knowledge on k-fold crossvalidation!
+You are now familiar with cross-validation and know how to use `cross_val_score()`.
+Remember that the results obtained from cross-validation are robust and always use it whenever possible!